opendocsg/slw-judgments-backfill/2016_SGHC_274/report.md

 separate cause of action from the claim for conversion and had not been specifically pleaded. [note: xlvii] However, the defendant did not identify specifically what was required to be, but had not been,

 pleaded.
-I agreed with the defendant that the claim for reversionary damage was a separate “cause of action” in the historical sense as it was a distinct tort from conversion (see _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd and others_ [1992] 2 SLR(R) 382 at [30]–[31]).
-However, I concluded that it had been sufficiently pleaded as all the essential factual material necessary to support the claim had been pleaded (see _Multistar Holdings Ltd v Geocon Piling & Engineering Pte Ltd_ [2016] 2 SLR 1at [34]).
+I agreed with the defendant that the claim for reversionary damage was a separate “cause of action” in the historical sense as it was a distinct tort from conversion (see _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd and others_ <span class="citation">[1992] 2 SLR(R) 382</span> at [30]–[31]).
+However, I concluded that it had been sufficiently pleaded as all the essential factual material necessary to support the claim had been pleaded (see _Multistar Holdings Ltd v Geocon Piling & Engineering Pte Ltd_ <span class="citation">[2016] 2 SLR 1</span>at [34]).

 69     In my view, the plaintiff would have been entitled to recover the value of the Shares as damages for its reversionary damage claim.